emmetblanchette/Loyal-Font-Family/README.md

 Loyal was engineered in 2021 to support display and body copy, and was published in late 2023 with 9 fonts.
 Version 1.1 will include expanded ligatures and italic fonts for serifs, at the very least.

-Please refer to <a href="https://emmetblanchettedesign.com/loyal" target="_blank">emmetblanchettedesign.com/loyal</a>
+Please refer to <a href="https://emmetblanchettedesign.com/loyal" target="_blank">emmetblanchettedesign.com/loyal</a> for the full case study.